Locations

 Alcohol Associated Liver Disease Study

 Chronic, heavy alcohol consumption is the leading cause of Alcohol-Associated Liver Disease (ALD).
-This trial will examine the effects of GLP-1s on treating the liver damage seen in patients with ALD.
+This trial will examine the effects of GLP-1s on treating the liver damage seen in patients with ALD, as well as the ability to reduce alcohol cravings.

 Our Promise to You